-Of course, there is no right or wrong way to grieve and individuals will often experience a whole range of emotions, sometimes all at the same time.
+Of course, there is no right or wrong way to show grief in childhood, and children will often experience a whole range of emotions, sometimes all at the same time.

-Grief can impact us through all of these ways.
+Grief can impact us in all of these ways.

 To help understand the different emotions loss can bring, it can help to look at the 7 stages of grief: